Skip To Main Content

 Section 3:

-If for any reason the Office of Chair shall become vacant, the Vice-Chair shall succeed to this office.
-If a vacancy occurs in any other office a member duly elected by the Council shall fill it.
+If for any reason the Office of Chair becomes vacant, the Vice-Chair shall succeed to this office.
+If a vacancy occurs in any other office, a member duly elected by the Council shall fill it.

 ARTICLE V - VOTING